max0l/Webcoding-notes/Lecture 6 CSS and Images.md

 ```

 Can be created to wrap text around images.
-ONLY USE IF FLAOT 100% NEEDED! -> BAD RESPONSIVENESS!
+ONLY USE IF FLAOT 100% NEEDED! \rightarrow BAD RESPONSIVENESS!
 Use grid or flags instead!

 ### Centring images using css